HyunJungOh0120/uno-project1/README.md

 ## 🌼 Introduction

-This is a turn based game with **2 AI** and **1 player**, which automatically changing turns.
+This is a turn based game with **2 AI** and **1 player**, which automatically changes turns.
 I chose this because I wanted to be able to add more advanced game features which could only be offered with at least 3 players.

 <br/><br/>

 ## 🚀 Features

 - There are 3 players, 2 AI players and you (user).
-- The game will start by picking up the random cards each, and the player who has the highst number of card will be the first to play.
+- The game starts with each player picking up a random card, and the player who has the highest number card will start first.
-- Each player will be dealt 7 cards at the beginning, and as soon as one player's hand becoming empty, this player will be the **WINNER** and the game will be over.
+- Each player will be dealt 7 cards at the beginning, and the player who gets rid of all their cards first is the winner.

 - There are 5 special cards
   SPECIAL CARDS | METHODS
   --------------|----------
-  skip | Next player forfeit turn reverse | Reverse the game direction draw 2 | Next player draws 2 cards wild | Current player can choose the card's color wild draw 4 | Same with wild card but next player draws 4 cards
+  skip | Next player forfeits turn reverse | Reverses the game direction draw 2 | Next player draws 2 cards wild | Current player can choose the card's color wild draw 4 | Same with wild card but next player also draws 4 cards

 <br/><br/>